leewalkergm/leewalkergm.github.io/portfolio.md

 ## WealthKernel
 > (2016 - Present)

 [WealthKernel](http://wealthkernel.com) is a fintech startup, based in London.
-We are a business 2 business wealth management provider.
+We are a business-to-business wealth management provider.

-Here, I am employee #5.
-One of the earliest software engineers, helping to build out the platform that will power this startup.
+Here, I am one of the earliest members of the team, helping to build out the platform that will power this startup.

 ### Challenges